Understanding the US/Mexico Border through experiential education

 - Staying in a migrant shelter

-If you would like more information or would like to inquire about participating in a BAE please contact at the address below or through this email form:
+If you would like more information or would like to inquire about participating in a BAE please contact us through this email form or with the contact info below:

 815 Myrtle Ave,